Table Of Contents

 6. When teams work in silos, they become disconnected

 Finance and engineering can be quite disconnected, even when teams implement DevOps, especially without dedicated FinOps teams overseeing cost accountability.
-Finance is often in charge of making cloud purchasing decisions, but engineers often use these resources.
+AI has added a third stakeholder to this equation: the AI/ML team.

-In fact, getting engineering to take action is the biggest obstacle to cloud cost optimization, according to the FinOps Foundation
+FinOps is stuck in the middle, without the unit economics to resolve the disagreement.
+In fact, getting engineering to take action is still the biggest obstacle to cloud cost optimization, according to the FinOps Foundation.

 Solution: